Follow Us:

 Step B: Sign-Off the Certificate

 Have the inspecting official complete, sign, and apply their formal institutional stamp to the **Certificate of Location** page located on the very last sheet of your physical carnet book.
 This signed declaration serves as your ironclad legal proof to the AAA that the vehicle has safely exited the carnet enforcement zones.
+Remember, this process may take a couple of weeks too, so don't leave this to the last day of the 12 months validity.

 The 2026 Bond Shock